PAT Testing London and Surrounding Areas

 - Class 3 items are low voltage and therefore safer.
 They include items such as cameras and laptops.

-When the portable appliance testing PAT starts insulation testing, again the appliance to be tested is connected to the PAT testers.
+When the portable appliance tester starts insulation testing, the appliance is connected to the PAT testers.
 The mains plug sockets will then receive a test voltage of 500v DC and if all is well, will result in a high resistance reading shown on the PAT tester’s screen.

 This will show high insulation, as desired.
 If there is a low level of insulation between the live parts and earth, this will also be shown and will be evident because the current flows via the protective earth conductor.